By Late Professor K. N. Jayatilleke Ph. D. (Cantab) – Courtesy Vesak Lipi

 The above arguments are, therefore, for one reason or another, unsatisfactory and have little force in proving the truth of rebirth or survival.
 The truth or falsity of rebirth, therefore, rests on the relevant empirical evidence, (ie deriving knowledge from experience alone)

 We may classify the main evidence into two sorts, (i) experimental and (ii) spontaneous.
 The other evidence may be considered separately.

 It may be asked whether the subject is not just responding to the suggestion of the hypnotist and is merely play-acting or shamming.
 That this is not so has been proved experimentally.
-Dr. H. J. Eysenck, who was Professor of Psychology in the University of London and Director of the Psychological Department at the Institute of Psychiatry, Maudsley and Bethlehem Royal Hospitals, states that, ‘in one case it was found that when a twenty-year old girl was regressed to various ages she changed the chalk to her left hand at the sixyear level; she had started writing with the left hand, but had been forced to change over at the age of six’.
+Dr H. J. Eysenck, who was a Professor of Psychology at the University of London and Director of the Psychological Department at the Institute of Psychiatry, Maudsley and Bethlehem Royal Hospitals, states that ‘in one case it was found that when a twenty-year-old girl was regressed to various ages she changed the chalk to her left hand at the six-year level; she had started writing with the left hand, but had been forced to change over at the age of six’.

 A remarkable fact is that the psychological experiences had when the physiological condition of the body was different, are re-enacted.

 To quote Eysenck again: Even more impressive is another case of a subject who had a colloid cyst removed from the floor of the third ventricle.
 Prior to this removal, the subject had been suffering from blindness in the left half of the right eye.
 After the operation, the vision had become normal, but when the subject regressed to a time shortly before the operation, the visual defect again reappeared during the regression.
 The expected physiological reaction is not only appropriate to the age but reflects the physiological condition of the body at the time.